Deep-Symmetry/afterglow-max/README.md

-3. Download a release (this will be a link as soon as the first release happens), unzip it, and install the `afterglow-max` folder into Max's `Max 7/Packages` folder (in your `Documents` folder).
-   Afterglow may also work with Max 6, or even Pure Data, but it hasn't been tested with them.
+3. Download a release (this will be a link as soon as the first release happens), unzip it, and install the `afterglow-max` folder into Max's `Max 7/Packages` folder (in your `Documents` folder). afterglow-max may also work with Max 6, or even Pure Data, but it hasn't been tested with them.
 If you try, please let us know how it goes on the [Wiki](https://github.com/brunchboy/afterglow-max/wiki)!